e100/makerplane-configs/INSTALL.md

 I connected the ethernet port but you could use WiFi instead

 ## Open Chrome
-Open Chrome and navigate to my profile on github: `https://github.com/e100/` Click on Repositories, then click on the repository named `makerplane-configs` In the file list, click on INSTALL.md to pull up this page.
+Open Chrome and navigate to my profile on github: `https://github.com/e100/`<br>
+Click on Repositories, then click on the repository named `makerplane-configs`<rb>
+In the file list, click on INSTALL.md to pull up this page.

-So you can easily return to this page after rebooting we will change some settings in Chrome.
+So you can easily return to this page after rebooting we will change some settings in Chrome.<br>
-Click on the three dots on the top right then click settings.
+Click on the three dots on the top right then click settings.<br>
 On the left click `On start-up` then select the option `Continue where you left off`

 ## Initial Setup